ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-29-understanding-git-commit-the-heart-of-version-control.md

 I already use this a lot.
 Very easy, and very simple, but without any control over what you are adding to the repository.
 Use wisely.

 ### Make empty commits
 What?
 This does not make sense!
 Yes, this does not make sense, but sometimes can be useful.
-Imagine you are configuring your project pipeline in a CI/CD platform (like GitHub Actions, Azure DevOps, CircleCI, and so on) and you need to make a commit to test.
+Imagine you are configuring your project pipeline in a CI/CD platform (like GitHub Actions, Azure DevOps, CircleCI, and so on) and you need to make a commit to test the pipeline trigger.
 What you will do?
-Change some file and test your pipeline?
-This will work, but you can make a commit without to change anything.
+Do you change some files and send them to the remote repository?
+This will work, but you can make a commit without changing anything.

 {%- highlight sh -%}
 git commit --allow-empty -m "Title of your empty commit"
 {%- endhighlight -%}

 ### That's it
 This was one more Git command to learn how to use and practice.
-Remember, each commit that you do represents one more chapter of the software history that you are telling.
+Remember, each commit that you make represents one more chapter of the software history that you are telling.
+Be generous with your colleagues and try to explain the things you are developing.
+They will thank you later.

 Happy coding, where each commit echoes the spirit of progress.
 Bye!